Watch a fun video showing how grandmothers can influence our lives.

-How to Record Your Grandmothers’ Experiences
+How to Record Your Grandma’s Stories

-20 Questions to Ask Your Grandmother
+20 Questions to Ask Your Grandma

-- What is your name and what are the names of your parents and siblings?
+- What is your full name, and what are the names of your parents and siblings?

 - When and where were you born?

 - What kinds of things did your family do together when you were young?

 - What schools did you attend?

 - How did you meet Grandfather?
-How did he propose?

 - When and where were you married?

-- What are your children’s names and when and where were they born?
+- What are your children’s names, and when and where were they born?

 - What are some special memories you have about your children?